 Podcasting can also help you build a reputation from scratch and position yourself as an authority in your niche.
 You can drive traffic to your online store, through backlinks in podcast directories as well as directing your listeners to visit your site at the end of each episode.

 What is a podcast?
-If you’re not familiar, a podcast is a recorded interview or discussion that anyone can create, that you can listen to on your computer or smartphone.
+A podcast is a recording of audio discussion on a specific topic, like business or travel, that can be listened to.
+They’re often found on iTunes and Spotify but are sometimes hosted on websites.
 This dynamic medium can be a perfect way to deliver your daily dose of inspiration wherever your audience might be.

 You don’t need a lot of money or technical knowledge to start a podcast.
 This guide will offer a step-by-step walkthrough on how to start a podcast, why you should have one for your store, different types of podcasts and the equipment you’ll need.